cherylhaz/milestone_project_3/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-Navigation bar

-Search by Category Page
+Navigation bar - The Navbar is located at the top to easily move around the site and to access all other parts of the site.
+The feature is mobile friendly.

+Search by Category Page - The main page or search page is divided by category and allows the user to easily find the recipes they are looking for broken down by meal.
+Typically when searching for recipes you are looking for a dessert to make or something for dinner.
+This is the easiest way to divide the recipes for easiest access for the user.
+The features left to implement section describes additional search capability that would be added in the future.

 Add Recipe

+Confirmation of Added Recipe

 Edit or Delete Recipe

-Confirmation of Added Recipe

 ### Features Left to Implement